Are All Foods Purified?

 Mark 7:19 because it does not enter his heart but his stomach, and is eliminated, thus purifying all foods?

-- those animals which are clean – that is, good for human consumption, and
+• those animals which are clean – that is, are for human consumption,

-- those animals which are unclean – that is, not good for human consumption.
+• and those animals which are unclean – that is, are not for human consumption.

 Isa 66:15 For behold, the LORD will come with fire And with His chariots, like a whirlwind, To render His anger with fury, And His rebuke with flames of fire.